Moezkr/AuraTutor/README.md

 ---

 ## 👑 xCARE: The Teacher's Command Center
+xCARE:

-The **xCARE Dashboard** is built for educators, administrators, and curriculum designers.
-It provides an omniscient view of the entire student body through advanced telemetry and AI diagnostics.
+The **xCARE Dashboard** is built for educators, administrators.
+It provides an omniscient view of the entire student body through advanced telemetry and AI diagnostics with explainable Continual Adaptation and Remediation Engine via Agentic RAG for Concept Drift in Intelligent Tutoring System.

 ### 1. Advanced Real-Time Telemetry
 * **Live Heatmaps:** Teachers can view a live heatmap of cognitive engagement.
 They can see exactly which questions in a quiz are causing the highest failure rates across an entire cohort.